OpinionX vs. Conjointly: Product Comparison

 Conjointly suits teams running diverse research programs — pricing studies, ad pretesting, brand tracking, concept testing — who want built-in panel access and managed research support.
 Its PowerPoint reporting is a genuine plus for teams presenting to senior stakeholders.
 The catch is cost and complexity.
 Per-seat pricing makes it expensive to scale, and the breadth of tools comes with an interface that takes time to learn.

 For product and research teams focused on priorities, trade-offs, and segment differences, OpinionX is the sharper tool.
 The free Ask plan includes full Conjoint, MaxDiff, and analysis features from day one.
-The Analyze plan covers your whole team for $900/year — less than a single Conjointly Professional seat.
-And unlike Conjointly's standalone studies, OpinionX lets you mix conjoint with other question types in one survey and segment results by any answer — no extra fieldwork required.
-For teams without a dedicated research scientist, the blog guides and included consulting hours make advanced methods genuinely approachable.
+OpinionX’s Ask plan is five times cheaper than Conjointly entry level premium plan.
+And unlike Conjointly's standalone studies, OpinionX gives you greater research design flexibility and segmentation functionality.
+For teams without a dedicated research scientist looking to bring more advanced market research work in-house, OpinionX’s easy to use interface, automated results, and in-depth library of guides, sample surveys, and one-click templates make it easier than ever to accomplish your research goals.